lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Compute the transcript hash TH_2 = H( G_Y, C_R, H(message_1) ) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The input to the hash function is a CBOR Sequence.
 Note that H(message_1) can be computed and cached already in the processing of message_1.

 * Compute MAC_2 as in {{expand}} with context_2 = << ID_CRED_R, TH_2, CRED_R, ?
 EAD_2 >> (see {{CBOR}} for notation)
    * If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then mac_length_2 is the EDHOC MAC length of the selected cipher suite.
-If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length_2 is equal to the output size of the EDHOC hash algorithm of the selected cipher suite.
+If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length_2 is equal to hash_length.
     * ID_CRED_R - identifier to facilitate the retrieval of CRED_R, see {{id_cred}}
     * CRED_R - CBOR item containing the authentication credential of the Responder, see {{auth-cred}}
     * EAD_2 - external authorization data, see {{AD}}